okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

 |--------------|--------------------------------------|-----------|
 | errorSummary | Human-readable summary of the error | String    |

-Returning an error object causes Okta to retry sending the OTP to the requester using Okta's telephony provider(s).
+Returning an error object causes Okta to retry sending the OTP to the requester using Okta's telephony providers.

 > **Note:** If the error object doesn't include a defined `errorSummary` property, the following default message is returned to the end user: `The callback service returned an error`.